leaningtech/duetto-llvm/docs/CodingStandards.rst

 In general, a module should be implemented by one or more ``.cpp`` files.
 Each of these ``.cpp`` files should include the header that defines their interface first.
-This ensures that all of the dependences of the module header have been properly added to the module header itself, and are not implicit.
+This ensures that all of the dependencies of the module header have been properly added to the module header itself, and are not implicit.
 System headers should be included after user headers for a translation unit.